+Figure 1: This shows the OLS coefficient of degree status and income on vote support for the left block (Greens, Liberals, and NDP) versus the right block (Canadian Alliance, Conservative Party, PCs, Reform Party, and People's Party).

 Where Andersen (2013) found no education cleavage in his class voting analysis between 1965 and 2004, here we find a rather stark educational cleavage, where respondents with university degrees were more likely to support the NDP, Greens, or Liberals over conservative parties.
+Since 1979 the cleavage flips and a gradual increase occurs, save for the 2000 election.
 But at the same time, there is a slower, less dramatic decline in support for left parties by wealthier voters.
-Overall, this analysis supports the pattern identified by the Piketty group.
+Overall, this analysis largely supports the pattern identified by the Piketty group.

 However, as identified in the introduction, this analysis lumps the Liberals in with the NDP, which is a debatable proposition.
 Even a passing familiarity with Canadian political history will take note that the Liberals and the NDP come from different traditions.
-Are the two parties equally made up of a Brahmin Left?
+Do the two parties draw support equally from educated voters?
 We unpack this pattern more in the next section with Figure 2.
 This figure takes the coefficients from OLS models fit to each of the three largest parties’ vote from 1965 to 2019.
-The key variables of interest here are a dichotomous variable indicating degree status and one indicating high income status.
+The key variables of interest here are a dichotomous variable indicating degree status and one indicating income.
 The underlying models contain controls for age, gender, region, and religion.
 For simplicity, the models are not broken up between Canada and Quebec.
-From 1965 to 1974 we can see that degree holders significantly preferred the Liberals before reversing in the 1979-80 elections.
+It should be noted that degree, coded as a binary variable, displays stronger effects than income, due to income being a five-category variable.
+Nevertheless, from 1965 to 1974 we can see that degree holders significantly preferred the Liberals before reversing in the 1979-80 elections.
 This is followed by a rather astonishing increase in the importance of degree status for both the Conservative and Liberal parties.
 The education cleavage seems to have opened permanently between the Liberals and the Conservatives starting in the 1980s, with an NDP cleavage starting in 1979 and expanding in 1997.
 Non-degree holders have increasingly turned to the Conservatives, while degree holders have turned to the Liberals, followed by the NDP to a lesser extent.
 However, the income trends differ.
 Overall, income has not been a strong predictor of Liberal support.
-Although the rich gravitated to the Liberals from 1965 to 1972, they did not do so again until the financial crisis of 2008.
-By contrast, the rich have increasingly turned to the Conservatives and away from the NDP over time.
+Although the higher earners gravitated to the Liberals from 1965 to 1972, they did not do so again until the financial crisis of 2008.
+By contrast, high earners have increasingly turned to the Conservatives and away from the NDP over time, which has gradually gained significant support from low-income earners.